ehrpg/qstar/docs/crisis.md

 ### Ranged Attacks

-A ranged Attack roll is usually made with the Light Weapon [Skill][] and has to be equal to or higher than **4**.
+A ranged Attack roll is usually made with the Light Weapon [Skill][], and suffers penalties from **RNG**.

 </div>
 <div class="right" markdown="1">

 ### Melee Attacks

-A Melee Attack roll has to be equal to or higher than **4**, but can be parried by the defender.
+A Melee Attack roll is made with the Melee [Skill][], and can be parried by the defender.

 </div>

 #### Parrying

+Parrying is a Contest between two opponents using the Melee [Skill][].

 Once per round you can try to parry an incoming Melee Attack.
 You have to choose to parry before the attacker rolls his attack.
-The parry roll is a Melee roll that has to be equal to or higher than **4**.
-For every additional enemy within melee range you suffer a -1 penalty on the parry roll.
+The parry roll is a Melee roll.
+For every additional enemy within melee range you suffer a `-10%` penalty on the parry roll.

-Divide your roll by 4.
-This is the amount of damage you parry.
-Any remaining damage is further reduced by Armour.
+You cannot parry a critical Attack.

+If the parry roll is successful, you do not receive any damage.
+If you parry without a melee weapon equipped, you take half the damage instead.

 ### Area of Effect

-Attacks with an Area of Effect, e.g. a fireball spell, also have to be equal to or higher than **4**.

 Thrown weapons, e.g. grenades, require you to make an Athletics check.
 The roll otherwise is a normal Ranged Attack.